 Verizon IndyCar Series Career History

-– Will compete for Ed Carpenter Racing in the No. 20 Chevrolet for the road and street course events
+– Competes for Ed Carpenter Racing in the No. 20 Chevrolet for the road and street course events

 Road to the Verizon IndyCar Series